good-loop/doc/pages/policy/equal-opportunities.md

 ## 8. Monitoring

-(a) It is the responsibility of the Head of HR to ensure that all aspects of this policy are kept under review and are operated throughout the organisation.
+(a) It is the responsibility of the Directors to ensure that this policy is kept under review and is operated throughout the organisation.

 (b) Where it appears that applicants/employees are not being offered equal